-- Provide technical data regarding Harmonics and Flicker. - 4.3 For information regarding whether an Application or Notification is required, the ENA Process map can be found via the following Link. - 4.4 Installers not meeting the minimum information requirements shall be contacted to provide the missing information.
+- Provide technical data regarding Harmonics and Flicker (not required for EV charging points with an AC output including multiple AC outputs) - 5.3 For information regarding whether an Application or Notification is required, the ENA Process map can be found via the following Link. - 5.4 Installers not meeting the minimum information requirements shall be contacted to provide the missing information.

-5.0 ASSESSMENT PROCEDURE
+6.0 ASSESSMENT PROCEDURE

-- 5.1 The Records Team will complete an initial assessment of the information supplied within the notification and, where a LCT demand is less than or equal to 16A single phase and where the overall demand is less than or equal to 60A, will record the relevant information within CROWN. - For any other LCT notifications and for all LCT applications, the Records Team will attach the forms to an unclassified connection enquiry marked EV/HP and pass to the local teams. - 5.3 The local Planner will assess the connection; - When the total after diversity maximum demand of the connection exceeds 60 amps per phase or - When the adequacy of the connection is in doubt or - When the rating of the LCT is greater than 16 amps - 5.4 The installation will be accepted if; - The service conductors, cutout and metering equipment have sufficient thermal capacity and; - For the installation of LCT to the connection is not made via a looped service (either via the first cut-out or the subsequent looped cut-outs). - The impedance at the point of common coupling satisfies the requirement detailed within Table 2 for an individual EV charge point installation or for multiple installations and for installations including heat pumps the impedance requirement as determined within the appropriate Impedance Calculator (see clause 7.2, 7.3 & 7.4). - For the installation of heat pumps the impedance at the cutout satisfies the requirements of the heat pump flicker calculation as detailed within the heat pump impedance calculator. - Any LCT Notification or Application connecting to a network which fails to meet the design requirements detailed above will require a reinforcement scheme to be designed and a connection offer to be made to the applicant.
+- 6.1 The Records Team will complete an initial assessment of the information supplied within the notification and, where a LCT demand is less than or equal to 16A single phase and where the overall demand is less than or equal to 60A, will record the relevant information within CROWN. - 6.2 For any other LCT notifications and for all LCT applications, the Records Team will attach the forms to an unclassified connection enquiry marked EV/HP and pass to the local teams. - 6.3 The local Planner will assess the connection; - When the total after diversity maximum demand of the connection exceeds 60 amps per phase or - When the adequacy of the connection is in doubt or - When the rating of the LCT is greater than 16 amps - When the connection is HV metered - 6.4 The installation will be accepted if; - The service conductors, cutout and metering equipment have sufficient thermal capacity and; - For the installation of LCT to the connection is not made via a looped service (either via the first cut-out or the subsequent looped cut-outs). - The impedance at the point of common coupling satisfies the requirement detailed within Table 3 for an individual EV charge point installation or for multiple installations and for installations including heat pumps the impedance requirement as determined within the appropriate Impedance Calculator (see clause 8.2, 8.3 & 8.4).

+- For the installation of heat pumps the impedance at the cutout satisfies the requirements of the heat pump flicker calculation as detailed within the heat pump impedance calculator. - 6.5 Any LCT Notification or Application connecting to a network which fails to meet the design requirements detailed above will require a reinforcement scheme to be designed and a connection offer to be made to the applicant.
 This may or may not include chargeable costs, depending on the work required.
-The installer will be required to disconnect the charge point until the required reinforcement has been completed. - 5.6 All Low Carbon Technology applications will include an assessment of the total number of LCT's connected to the WPD network using the CROWN reporting function as detailed within section 9. - 5.7 A list of letters for the interaction with installers / customers is provided within N:\Connections\Guidance & Overview\Low Carbon Technology\EV Letter Templates
+The installer will be required to disconnect the charge point until the required reinforcement has been completed. - 6.6 All Low Carbon Technology applications will include an assessment of the total number of LCT's connected to the WPD low voltage network using the CROWN reporting function as detailed within section 11. - 6.7 A list of letters for the interaction with installers / customers is provided within N:\Connections\Guidance & Overview\Low Carbon Technology\EV Letter Templates